 In October 2020, Missing People worked with a local police force to build on policy, procedure and response to missing.
-In particular, this work focused on improving the accuracy and quality of Safe and Well Checks delivered by the police, for children, young people and their families.
-Our work included a review of 120 Safe and Well Check reports and a comprehensive review of local police policies, protocols and current practice, including missing policy and procedures for the identification of good practice.
+This work focused on improving the accuracy and quality of Safe and Well Checks delivered by the police, for children, young people and their families.
+Our work included a review of 120 Safe and Well Check reports and a comprehensive review of local police policies, protocols, and current practice, including missing policy and procedures for the identification of good practice.

 “Hampshire Constabulary worked with Missing People UK to review the effectiveness of its response to missing children in terms of the initial risk and subsequent return to their perceived place of safety.
 The results contributed significantly to driving a change in culture in terms of how children and young people should be treated and improving our response to missing incidents as a result”.

-Detective Inspector Lee Colvin, Missing, Exploited & Trafficked Team
+Detective Inspector Lee Colvin, Missing, Exploited & Trafficked Team.
+Hampshire Constabulary